CatherineChelagat/Predictive-Time-Series-Model-Case-Study-NSE-Kenya-20-Share-Index/README.md

 - Companies should consider incorporating economic and financial indicators into their stock price prediction models, such as inflation and CBK rates, as this can help to improve the accuracy of the predictions.
 By taking into account factors such as inflation and CBK rates, companies can create more accurate models that can better forecast future stock prices.

-- Companies should use the prophet model for stock price predictions, as it is more accurate than traditional forecasting models like ARIMA.
+- Companies should use the prophet model with regressors for stock price predictions, as it is more accurate than traditional forecasting models like ARIMA.
 The prophet model is designed to account for trends, seasonality, and other market anomalies, making it more effective at predicting future stock prices.

 - Companies should account for market anomalies when making stock price predictions, such as the Monday effect, as these can have a significant influence on stock prices.
 By taking into account factors like the Monday effect, companies can ensure that their stock price predictions are as accurate as possible.